 Eight startups have been selected by the jury of the Longevity World Forum (LWF) as the projects with the greatest potential to extend lifespan and promote healthy ageing.
 They will compete in the final round to receive investor support and strategic mentoring.
 The finalists of the competition promoted by LWF will showcase how their solutions can help improve quality of life beyond the age of 100 during the global ageing summit, which will take place from 18 to 20 February 2026 at La Nave (Madrid).
 These innovative solutions address ageing and chronic diseases through prevention, early diagnosis and regeneration, using advanced technologies such as artificial intelligence, genetics, microbiota, 3D bioprinting and biomarkers.

-The selected startups are 4Habits, an AI- and neuroscience-based digital wellbeing and longevity coach focused on habits related to nutrition, movement, sleep, stress, mindset and recovery; N-Gene, a platform that integrates predictive genetics into routine clinical practice to estimate the risk of developing multifactorial diseases; Celentis, which develops sensors for cellular ageing research with rapid, real-time detection in in vivo and ex vivo models; Aitheroscope, an AI solution that analyses retinal images to non-invasively detect subclinical atherosclerosis in Primary Care; Biotasmart, which analyses gut microbiota through metagenomic sequencing and AI to generate personalised nutritional recommendations; Regetemat 3D, a personalised 3D bioprinting solution with bioreactors for joint regeneration and advanced therapies; Xcure, which develops customised 3D-printed bone implants for complex orthopaedic and trauma cases such as large bone defects or prosthesis revisions; and NIB Biotec, a non-invasive urine test for advanced prostate cancer diagnosis based on proprietary molecular biomarkers.
+The selected startups are Xmetrix, an AI- and neuroscience-based digital wellness and longevity coach that works on habits related to nutrition, movement, sleep, stress, mindset, and recovery; N-Gene, a platform that integrates predictive genetics into routine clinical practice, estimating the risk of developing multifactorial diseases; Celentis Sensores, focused on cellular aging research, with rapid, real-time detection in in vivo and ex vivo models; Horus ML, a Spanish startup specializing in applying artificial intelligence (AI) and machine learning (ML) to the healthcare sector, with a focus on improving and automating clinical and care processes through advanced technology; Biotasmart, which analyzes gut microbiota through metagenomic sequencing and AI to generate personalized nutritional recommendations; Regemat 3D, a personalized 3D bioprinting solution with bioreactors for joint regeneration and advanced therapies; Xcure Surgical, which develops personalized 3D-printed bone implants for complex orthopedic and trauma cases, such as large bone defects or prosthesis revisions; and NIB Biotec, a non-invasive urine test for advanced prostate cancer diagnosis, based on proprietary molecular biomarkers.

 “The aim of this competition is to give visibility to still early-stage but highly promising projects and to support their funding and implementation.
 The selected startups offer solutions that seek to address unmet needs,” explains Francisco Larrey, Director of LWF.